act-org/dls/README.md

 ## Local Development

+Check out the [developer guide](./docs/GUIDE.md) to learn how to build effectively for the DLS.

-In order to run the DLS locally:
+To run the DLS locally:

 1. Install node modules: `npm install`
 2. Start the [Storybook](https://storybook.js.org) component visualizer: